franekaczmarek/franekaczmarek/README.md

 ## Projects
 ### [YOLOv10 Nodule Detection](https://github.com/franekaczmarek/YOLO-Pipelines-for-Lung-Nodule-Detection)
 A custom object detection model built using YOLOv10, focused on detecting nodules in medical images.
-This project involved training a custom single-class dataset and achieving high accuracy in real-time detection.
-After that it excelled in lung nodules classification using 3D CNN.
+This project involved training a custom single-class dataset.

 ### [Pipeline to determine good chess moves determinants](https://github.com/franekaczmarek/chess_ACPL_analysis_with_linear_regression)
 This project demonstrates the analysis of chess games using R and a chess engine.
 The focus is on calculating the Average Centipawn Loss (ACPL), which represents the accuracy of chess moves in a given game.
 Additionally, the project applies linear regression models and various statistical tests to examine the determinants of ACPL, providing insights into factors influencing the precision of chess moves.